 September 9, 1982: Matagorda Island, Texas

-Thirty-five years ago this coming September 9, the commercial space age was inaugurated with the first launch of a privately funded rocket into space.
+On September 9, 1982 the commercial space age was inaugurated with the first launch of a privately funded rocket into space.
 The launch took place from a private launch facility on Matagorda Island, Texas.

 The world took note of the success of Conestoga 1 and the small Houston-based company – Space Services, Inc. of America (SSIA) – headed by former Mercury 7 and Apollo/Soyuz astronaut Donald K. “Deke” Slayton, Texas businessman David Hannah Jr and Charles M Chafer, the current CEO of Space Service Inc. Every major newspaper and television network around the world heralded the flight, while noted author James A. Michener compared the event to the Wright Brothers success at Kitty Hawk, North Carolina.
 President Ronald Reagan noted in a letter to Mr. Hannah that, “in blazing a new trail through the skies, you have shown the potential of private enterprise to perform even the most sophisticated technical feats.”

 That a remote barrier island on the Texas Gulf Coast was selected as the launch pad for the world’s first private space mission is not surprising, given the geography of the land and the pedigree of the mission’s sponsors.
 Matagorda County, Texas had been under serious consideration by NASA as the nation’s launch center for both Apollo and Space Shuttle programs, only to be bested, ultimately, by Cape Canaveral, Florida.
 Matagorda Island’s resemblance, in many ways, to Kitty Hawk at the time of the Wright Brothers flight is compelling.